-Joining a Virtual Wish Train meant that you could join a train that was coupon specific ie: Dog Food, Health and Beauty or mixed bag of wish list coupons for trading.
+Joining a Virtual Wish Train meant you could join a train that was coupon specific ie: Dog Food, Health, and Beauty, or a mixed bag of wish list coupons for trading.

-The great thing about the VTR is that you will only get the coupons on your wish list so you’re guaranteed to be a happy coupon trading experience.
+The great thing about the VTR is that you will only get the coupons on your wish list so you’re guaranteed a happy coupon trading experience.

-In the event you don’t have certain coupons a rider requests on their wish list simply adding permanent Canadian coupons one or two would solve that problem.
+If you don’t have certain coupons, a rider requests on their wish list, simply adding one or two permanent Canadian coupons would solve that problem.

-We still have lots of these packages of toilet paper to use up in our basement.
+We still have many toilet paper packages to use in our basement.

 Finding Canadian Coupons Online

-Here are many of the most popular online sources for coupon savings and rewards programs in Canada that also help save your grocery budget money.
+Here are many of Canada’s most popular online sources for coupon savings and rewards programs that also help save your grocery budget money.

 - Earn Extra Cash when you shop online.
-Sign up with EBATES Canada and receive money back when you shop!
-We LOVE it!
+Sign up with Rakuten Canada and receive cash back when you shop!

 - Don’t miss the savings by signing up for Checkout51 and other Coupon Apps.